-This drink isn’t one a lot of people have tried, so it could be an excellent option for your next get-together.
+Not many people have tried Aperol spritz, so it could be an excellent option for your next get-together.
 It’s always fun to try something new.

 It doesn’t get much simpler than this three-ingredient pina colada.
 It covers all the essentials – coconut, rum, and pineapple chunks.

 It’s the quintessential summer beach drink, and it takes only 3 minutes to make.